 The Shingle style originated in the trendy northeastern coastal resort towns of Cape Cod, Massachusetts and Newport, Rhode Island in the 1870s.
 This uniquely American style began as basically a Queen Anne style wrapped in shingles, but as the style evolved, it incorporated elements from the Romanesque Revival, Colonial Revival, Tudor Revival, and Gothic Revival styles.
 The style can take a variety of forms, but the basic characteristic is always the wooden shingles that cover the exterior surface of the building.
 The natural colors and informal composition of the shingles suggested the rustic homes of New England settlers.
 Shingles were available in many colors, including Indian reds, olive greens, and deep yellows.
 When a contrasting material was used, especially for porch columns and foundations, architects selected rough-surfaced materials, such as coursed stone or fieldstone rubble, which complimented the rough natural texture of the shingles.

 The term "shingle style" was popularized by architectural historian Vincent Scully in the 1950s.
-Scully was the first scholar to make a serious study of what then not considered a fashionable style.
+Scully was the first scholar to make a serious study of what was then not considered a fashionable style.
 While the style was informal, Shingle style houses were originally built for the wealthy.
 Unlike the Queen Anne house, Shingle houses were less fussy, plainer, and more horizontal in form.
 Original Shingle style houses are rare.
 Few were built; many were built as summer houses, and were later destroyed by fire, demolished, or radically altered.
 Characteristics of this imaginative style include:

 The most important practitioners of this style were architects Willis Polk in the west and Henry H. Richardson, Bruce Price, William Ralph Emerson, John Calvin Stevens, and McKim, Mead and White in the east.
 Richardson is generally credited with developing the style and used it quite frequently for his country and suburban houses.
 His William Watts Sherman house (1874-85) in Newport, Rhode Island set the standard for this style.